Fadoli/dandere2x/README.md

 Please, read next section.

-## Installing dependencies:
+# Installing dependencies:

-I'll only be posting the commands with a Arch Linux based system here.
-Keep in mind it works perfectly on other distros, you just gotta search and configure yourself a working waifu2x client.
+I'll be writing the commands with a Arch Linux based system and a system with Snap already installed and enabled here.
+Keep in mind it virtually works perfectly on any other distros as long as you got a working and supported waifu2x client installed

+## Arch based

 If you haven't got a AUR helper installed like yay (that I recommend using it), install it with the following command: